 Decentralization

 Web3 applications are built on decentralized platforms rather than a sole server on which Web2 applications tend to be built.
-Applications built on Blockchain technology decentralize data and make it available across thousands of nodes, and this makes it safer and fairer to use.
+Applications built on Blockchain technology decentralize data.
+They make it available across thousands of nodes.
+This makes it safer and fairer to use.

 Ownership and Digital Assets

 Perhaps one of the most promising opportunities in Web3 is an ownership experience that includes digital assets.
-This is because in Web 2.0, possessing something as simple as a song, a video or something as unique as a collectible is similar to leasing; you possess it, but in a very limited manner.
+This is because in Web 2.0, possessing something as simple as a song, a video or something as unique as a collectable is similar to leasing.
+You possess it, but in a very limited manner.

 Interoperability

 Web3 apps are built to support multiple frameworks and interfaces that provide a coherent and intuitive experience.
-For instance, digital wallets serve as an identifier when creating various accounts, and the user does not need to create many accounts.
+For instance, digital wallets serve as an identifier when creating various accounts.
+The user does not need to create many accounts.

 Privacy and Security